nextras/orm/docs/model.md

 ## Model

-Model is the central Orm manager, it provides repositories and manages their loading.
+Model is the central Orm manager; it provides repositories and manages their loading.
 Model requires a repository loader.
-Model itself ensures the persistence, removal and refresh behavior synchronization across repositories.
+Model itself ensures the persistence, removal, and refresh behavior synchronization across repositories.

 #### Persist and Remove

-Call `persist()` or `remove()` method to process the passed entity.
+Call the `persist()` or `remove()` method to process the passed entity.
 Persist internally handles the needed insert or update database call.
 At the end of your work, you should confirm your changes by flushing them.
 Flushing is internally implemented as a transaction commit; transactions are automatically opened with the first persist or remove call.
-Not only newly created entities, but also **already persisted entities must be persisted once more to promote its changes to the storage**.
+Not only newly created entities, but also **already persisted entities must be persisted once more to promote their changes to the storage**.
 This behavior differs from Doctrine, which automatically saves all changes in attached entities.

 ```php
 $user = $model->users->getById(1);